michmzr/michmzr.github.io/_posts/2023-02-15-pocket-stats-analytics-app-get-pocket-api.md

 ```

 ## Raport
-I prepared a jupiter notebook [raport.ipynb](https://github.com/michmzr/PocketStats/blob/master/src/main/raporting/raport.ipynb), where Pandas library loads data from the database and generates charts or tables.
+I prepared a jupiter notebook [raport.ipynb](https://github.com/michmzr/PocketStats/blob/master/src/main/raporting/raport.ipynb), where Pandas library loads data from the database and generates charts and tables.

-In the next version of PocketStats I would already like to have a simple visual dashboard.
+In the next version of PocketStats I would like to have a simple visual dashboard on frontend.
+I think to use Vue.

 ## Contact
 I hope what I wrote is useful :).
 Please leave any comments to let me know.
 If you have any questions, please feel free to contact me directly on: